 With data collected via social media, mobile, and other online interactions, marketers can further narrow these customer segments.
 These smaller groups, or micro-segments, allow marketers to create more tailored and targeted content, offers, products, and services.
 The more direct and customized an approach is, the higher its potential for real and substantial returns.
 And while the benefits make sense, it can be difficult to understand how to use big data to further the goals and objectives of your organization.
 Fortunately, creativity is contagious, and we can learn a lot from the efforts of others.
 Here are a couple of examples from companies making good use of big data for micro-segmentation.

 Time Warner, the massive media company, has millions of customers.
 Not surprisingly, they collect information on each and every one of them.
 As a result, they are gathering 0.6 terabytes of data a day.
 This information has allowed them to create personalized advertising and tailored campaigns for their customers.

 Time Warner combines demographic data sets and local viewing habits with other data, like real estate records and voter registration.
 This helps Time Warner understand their customers on a more individualistic level, with insights into income, local environment, and political preferences.
 From there, Time Warner can create and push their campaigns and ads using multiple mediums, like mobile apps, social media, their website, and television.
 This in turn provides more information on how people respond on each of these platforms, and Time Warner can make adjustments and corrections to further customize future ads.

 If you have a moment, head over to Amazon.com.
 What items are they recommending that you buy?
 They’re probably different than what the person next to you would see.
 But how do they do it?
 Amazon creates a site unique to each customer.
-Every time you sign into your account, browse items or make purchases Amazon takes note.
-Then, the next time you return, they’ll offer you similar items based off your history.
+Every time you sign in to your account, browse items or make purchases Amazon takes note.
+Then, the next time you return, they’ll offer you similar items based on your history.